• +1-800-513-5423

 What is an intervention?

-Interventions for Addiction, are planned and controlled attempts at getting someone to agree to enter treatment for their addiction.
+Interventions are the act of interfering with the outcome or course, especially of a condition or process (as to prevent harm or improve functioning).
+Interventions for addiction, are planned, controlled attempts at getting someone to agree to enter treatment for their addiction.
 The planning and training for intervention are done without the addict’s knowledge to ensure that everyone is fully trained on what to expect during the intervention process.
 Family and friends get together with the help of an intervention specialist, to discuss with the addict how addiction has affected not only their lives but those around them.
-If treatment is refused after the sharing portion of the intervention, the family and friends spell out the consequences that will ensue after the intervention has completed.
+If treatment is refused after the sharing portion of the intervention, the family and friends spell out the consequences that will ensue after the intervention has been completed.
 Drug or alcohol interventions work best if there is a professional present to help with the training and planning of the event.

 1-800-513-5423